-In conclusion, while the masses may claim that albums like Reign in Blood, Darkness Descends, Pleasure to Kill, and Beneath The Remains are instrument in pushing the limits of speed in the thrash metal genre, the masterpiece that is Serpent Temptation, truly deserves more recognition, as they arguable were never surpassed by any of their peers.
+In conclusion, while the masses may claim that albums like Reign in Blood, Darkness Descends, Pleasure to Kill, Eternal Nightmare, Beneath The Remains and Spectrum Of Death were instrumental in pushing the limits of speed in the thrash metal genre, the masterpiece that is Serpent Temptation, truly deserves more recognition, as it was arguably never surpassed in terms of speed in the Thrash Metal genre.
+And it was done with superb musicianship!
 Serpent Temptation is a milestone in both the death metal, and thrash metal genres, and was in many respects, a missing link in the evolution between the two genres.
 A true classic.

 Incubus were band in the early movement of death metal that are severely overlooked by death metal fans today.
 Maybe due to a pop band having the same name, or just lack of exposure, not a lot of people talk about this band, but that doesn't change the fact that their first record is a classic.

 So, if this record is classic, what makes it so?
 Just listen to it.
 How can one go wrong if it sounds like early Morbid Angel with a larger thrash influence, and sharp execution?
 If you answered with anything other than "you can't", you're wrong.
 What we have here is a record full of awesome songs, memorable riffs, all with sharp execution to make a convincing attack.
 Sounds good, doesn't it?